 “This is my husband.
 Good luck with him.
 He has no rhythm.”

-There are some people who appear to have an easier time finding the beat, but guess what?
+To be sure, there are some people who have no problem identifying the beat.
+But guess what?
 Even they had to be taught what to listen for.

 The best dance educators know that, regardless of how many steps or patterns you know, it’ll never feel right if you’re not dancing on time with the music.

-Expressing how the music makes you feel is lovely, but not so much if you struggle with finding the beat.
-Look for the instructor who will work with you on developing your focus and will give you the tools you need to practice your search for beat recognition.
+Expressing how the music makes you feel is lovely, but not so much if you struggle to find the beat.
+Look for the instructor who will work with you on developing your focus.
+He or she will give you the tools you need to become comfortable with the music.

-Embrace the teacher who has the knowledge and courage to keep working until he or she finds the exact words and actions that will send you to beat heaven.
-And moving with a partner in time to the music is just that – heavenly.
+Embrace the teacher who has the knowledge and courage to keep at it.
+Working until he or she utters the exact words and actions that will send you to beat heaven.
+And moving with a partner in time with the music is just that – heavenly.

 The first thing to do is concentrate on identifying each layer.
 Most of the time finding the top layer is easy, just listen for the words.
 The middle will be the music.
 And finally, the bottom layer, the beat.

-To find the beat, as I have explained to many of my students, the first thing to do is identify the tick-tock in the music.
+To find the beat, the first thing to do is identify the tick-tock in the music.
 Tick-tock, tick-tock, like a clock or a metronome.

 Experts recommend that you spend 5 or 10 minutes a day with the different beat patterns.
 Here’s a metronome you can practice with.

 You can really hear the tick-tock when you choose Two or Simple on this metronome.
-I recommend that you begin with those two settings.
+For this reason, I feel it’s best that you begin with either of those two settings.

 To make your dance sweet, ya gotta get that beat!